ChernegaSergiy/j3-server-setup/docs/scripts-usage.md

 ## battery.php

-The `battery.php` script monitors the device's battery level and can trigger actions based on battery status.
+The `battery.php` script monitors the device's battery level and sends notifications based on battery status.

 ### Basic Usage